 Black USB Port /Connector

-Generally saying Black Color USB port is 40 times faster than White Color USB 1.x port.
-Black Color USB port supports a large variety of devices like Keyboard, Mouse, Speakers, Microphones, external HDD, CD-RWs, DVD, Tap Drives, Digital Cameras, etc.
+Generally saying Black Color USB port is 40 times faster than the White Color USB 1.x port.
+Black Color USB port supports a large variety of devices like Keyboard, Mouse, Speakers, Microphones, external HDD, CD-RWs, DVDs, Tap Drives, Digital Cameras, etc.

 Cable length supports from computer/laptop black USB port to devices is 5 meters.